 Because Misha had wanted to go out in the kayak again, Chris had dropped Kristen off on the beach and went back out again.
 It was a decision he would come to rue.
 In fact, I happened to snap a photo the exact moment he and Misha resurfaced a second time with Chris frantically reaching for his hat, the locker key from the kayak shop, AND his prescription sunglasses.
 He managed to only salvage the hat.

 Chris motioned to me that he had lost his glasses.
-I tucked Kristen in by the kayaks where it was a little warmer in the sunshine and there were no flies and headed back out to help Chris.
+I tucked Kristen in by the kayaks where it was a little warmer in the sunshine AND where there were no flies and headed back out to help Chris.

 We looked for twenty minutes without any success.
 The loss of the key cost us another $15 bucks; the glasses were gone.